AM-Cowles/employee-tracker/README.md

 The application is used to access employee records quickly and be able to sort through the records easily.

 ## How It Works
-Upon opening the application the user is presented with Employee Directory where the page is divided into React components
+Upon opening the application the user is presented with Employee Directory where the page is divided into React components.

 ### Header
-The Header component introduces the application and its functionality
+The Header component introduces the application and its functionality.

 ### Search
 The Seach component provides the user with the ability to search through the employee directory which is fetching the employees informaiton through [Random User API](https://randomuser.me/)